The LGBT Community And Addiction

-LGBTQ community has alarmingly higher numbers of substance abuse and addiction that any other group.
+LGBT community has alarmingly higher numbers of substance abuse and addiction that any other group.
 Some probable triggers for addiction in this population are discrimination, pressure from society, and other disorders that might be present.
-The Lesbian, Gay, Bisexual, Transgender and Queer or LGBTQ community are confronted by several challenges that contribute to a higher than usual addiction rate.
-LGBTQ specific healing bases are very sensitive to the requirements of that community and quickly tackle any basic issues that may have lead to dependence.
+The Lesbian, Gay, Bisexual, Transgender and Queer or LGBT community are confronted by several challenges that contribute to a higher than usual addiction rate.
+LGBT specific healing bases are very sensitive to the requirements of that community and quickly tackle any basic issues that may have lead to dependence.
 This is a critical component of the process of recovery.

-Around 9 percent of the general population has substance abuse troubles, while this number in LGBTQ community goes as high as 20 or 30 percent.
+Around 9 percent of the general population has substance abuse troubles, while this number in LGBT community goes as high as 20 or 30 percent.

-The LGBTQ society has a higher rate of substance abuse when compared to the population in general.
+The LGBT society has a higher rate of substance abuse when compared to the population in general.

-Those practicing man-woman relationship are not exposed to much criticism and discrimination as the LGBTQ people.
+Those practicing man-woman relationship are not exposed to much criticism and discrimination as the LGBT people.

 These challenges that has become part of their daily existence may move them to try drugs.
 Depression, anger, anxiety, and fear can all be numbed temporarily with these substances.